enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 To deliver HtmlOutput with escaped Html, WSE Haml performs Option/DocType-sensitive escaping.

+Regarding the motivations for the change in escaped HtmlOutput.
+One motivation concerns the semantics of document processing: In Html, an escaped text is one which each symbol intended as [plain] text is of an encoding which assures it will transit document processing and be rendered as [plain] text.
+More particularly, that all symbols having significance to Html document syntax processing be represented (here, encoded) in such a way as to _escape_ such syntax processing.
+Thus, _in Html_, considering two separate encodings of the ampersand, _&_ is a symbol susceptible to Html syntax processing, which would require a different encoding when a part of [plain] text; _&amp;_ is not, and does not.

+As a more Haml-focused motivation, WSE Haml in general manifests a change of focus from a mostly processing- and programmer-focused view, to that of an author-focused HamlSource and HtmlOutput view.
+Thus WSE Haml changes 'escaping' transforms from that of 'sanitizing' or 'find-replace', programmer-focused mechanics, to that of the HtmlOutput, author-focused results.

+The escaping changes apply across _all_ Haml operators, whether requested at the operator level, or through `option:escape_html`, including an operator such as the Tilde or Ampersand expressions (`~ expr` and `& expr`) and helper functions such as `helper:capture_html`, operating individually or in composition.

+Note: Sanitizing user input is a separate matter: an input processor providing HamlSource _should_ sanitize _input_ of the form `&amp;` to `&amp;amp;`, which WSE Haml, while processing that HamlSource and generating HtmlOutput, will not further transform.

 As mentioned above, there are two effects tempered by Options and the
 DocType: